fcovelli/project-readme/README.md

 ### Background

 Attention-Deficit/Hyperactivity Disorder, or ADHD, is characterized by inattention, impulsivity and hyperactivity.
 Its prevalence in Argentina is 4% in children and adolescents.
 It is still diagnosed using subjective clinical criteria, which are often difficult to evaluate.
-However, artificial intelligence (AI) techniques hold potential for identifying neuroimaging biomarkers that could facilitate the diagnosis of ADHD.
+However, artificial intelligence (AI) techniques hold potential for identifying neuroimaging biomarkers that could facilitate the diagnosis.
 Our objective is to develop machine learning classification models to detect ADHD through the analysis of resting state functional MRI (rs-fMRI) signals.

 ### Tools